OpenTelemetry RabbitMQ Monitoring Guide

 What is RabbitMQ?

-RabbitMQ is open-source message broker that implements the Advanced Message Queuing Protocol (AMQP).
+RabbitMQ is an open-source message broker that implements the Advanced Message Queuing Protocol (AMQP).
 It acts as an intermediary for messaging, allowing applications to communicate by sending and receiving messages through queues, exchanges, and bindings.

 What is OpenTelemetry Collector?

-OpenTelemetry RabbitMQ receiver
+OpenTelemetry RabbitMQ Receiver

 yaml